 A blog is usually a personal website where someone shares regular long-form posts about their lives or hobbies.
 More professional or commercialized blogs are run by media organizations, companies seeking publicity, or professional bloggers who monetize through advertising or affiliate marketing.

-Blogs revolutionized mass communication.
+Blogs were a disruptive technology that revolutionized mass communication.
 Before blogs you needed to get a publishing company to print and market your writing around the world at great expense.

 Now, with the click of a button your writing can be seen around the world.

 The first blog was written in 1994 on the website links.net by Justin Hall.
 Justin didn’t call it a blog at the time, but it had all the features of a blog.